ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 > Spring makes programming Java quicker, easier, and safer for everybody.
 Spring’s focus on speed, simplicity, and productivity has made it the world's most popular Java framework.

-Once you choose the framework you'll work with, proceed with the configurations below:
+After choosing the framework you'll work with, proceed with the configuration below:

 {{< tabs id="T0" >}}
 {{% tab name="Micronaut" %}}